m-dadej/MarSwitching.jl/docs/src/man/examples/example_spx.md

 df = CSV.read("my_assets/df_spx.csv", DataFrame)
 ```

-The model we are going to estimate might be hard to estimate, thus we can help the algorithm by standardizing the variables.
+The model we are going to estimate might be challanging for the optimizing algorithm, thus we can help it by standardizing the variables.
 This is especially important for the models with time-varying transition probability matrix.

 ```jldoctest spx
 σ_spx = std(df.spx)